-All students entering nursing courses are required to have a completed School of Nursing health examination form.
+All students entering nursing courses are required to have a completed School of Nursing history and physical form.
 All students must submit the results of appropriate screening for TB annually.
 Failure to comply with all health requirements will result in the inability to attend the clinical portion of a course and failure of the course.